However it can be hard when life throws us so much conflicting information and opinion.

 4. For the best results I need to buy the most expensive toothbrush – FALSE

-There is some advantage to buying a slightly more premium model, to gain extra features and benefits that they bring, but you need not buy the most expensive.
+There is some advantage to buying a slightly more premium model, to gain extra features and benefits that they bring, but you do need to buy the most expensive.

 Expensive models do bring benefits for some users but there is a diminishing return per £ spent.

-Typically for £25-50 you can purchase a very good electric toothbrush with all the features you could really need or want, but just £15 will get you an electric toothbrush that will ring advantage over a manual one.
+Typically for £25-50 you can purchase a very good electric toothbrush with all the features you could really need or want.
+But for just £15 will get you an electric toothbrush that will bring advantage over a manual one.

 Why not take a look at our list of the top 10 electric toothbrushes that shows you all the options and explains features and makes recommendations based on needs, wants and budget.

 5. Users of electric toothbrushes will switch back to a manual toothbrush when the novelty has worn off – FALSE

 Whilst yes, it is possible that for some there is a degree of novelty to using an electric toothbrush and some may resort back to a manual brush, the reality is that few do.